Khan22020/Assignment-3/README.md

 The goal is to **build practical ML skills** in finance by:

 - Understanding and applying ML concepts step-by-step
-- Working with real financial data (from CSV files and Yahoo Finance)
+- Working with real financial data (from CSV files and Yahoo Finance
-- Creating a user-friendly dashboard with charts, animations, and themes
 - Learning to visualize and evaluate models in an interactive way

 ---